FranciscoPinho/Feature-Models-VDMPP/README.md

 #Feature Models

 A formal modelling project, objective is to build a meta model to incrementally build feature models, validate configurations and generate all possible valid configurations of a feature model.
-This is done by first creating a VDM++ model and then automatically generate Java Code.
+This is done by first creating a VDM++ model and then automatically generating Java Code with Overture.
 A simple GUI was also developed to interact with the model.

 ##Use Cases